 Meet Sarah Bevier

 Hi!
-I have worked in the field of Speech Language Pathology for 8 years, including roles as a Speech-Language Pathology Assistant, Speech-Language Technician and Speech-Language Pathologist.
+I have worked in the field of Speech Language Pathology for 10 years, including roles as a Speech-Language Pathology Assistant, Speech-Language Technician and Speech-Language Pathologist.
 I've worked exclusively in the schools and have a fresh perspective on the therapy and technology needs of an SLP in this setting.
-I am a critical team player in my school community beyond my role as SLP as evidenced by my participation in the employee involvement and writing committees.
+I am a critical team player in my school community beyond my role as SLP as evidenced by my participation in the employee involvement, team leadership, and district speech representative committee.

 I am a graduate of Arizona State University with a Bachelor of Science in Speech and Hearing and a Master’s degree in Communication Disorders.
 I am a member of ASHA, as well as a member of ASHA SIG (Special Interest Group) 16, which focuses on school based issues.
 I also operate a speech-language blog, the Miscellaneous Musings of Mrs. B, which is dedicated to therapy ideas and perspectives of a school based SLP.
 I have lived in various locations, such as South Africa, and have passion for learning about culture diversity.